Philip Vian: British Pacific Fleet

 In November 1944, Vian became the commander in charge of air operations of the British Pacific Fleet (Flag Officer Commanding, 1st Aircraft Carrier Squadron, British Pacific Fleet and Second in Command, British Pacific Fleet, in HMS Formidable).
 The first operations of Vian's new command were against Japanese oil and port installations in Sumatra (Operations Cockpit, Transom, Lentil and Meridian).
 These served to damage the enemy's capabilities, distract his attention from events elsewhere and provide experience for the British and Commonwealth crews in the procedures that they would use while working with the Americans in the western Pacific.
 The U.S. aircraft carrier, USS Saratoga, participated in the training exercises and the first two operations.
-Vian was Mentioned in Despatches once again for "bravery, skill and devotion to duty".
+Vian was mentioned in despatches once again for "bravery, skill and devotion to duty".
 Once in the Pacific, the BPF operated as Task Force 57 from March 1945, providing air support for the American invasion of Okinawa (Operation Iceberg).
 Their role was to interdict the Sakishima Islands, suppressing Japanese air operations.
 Vian's carriers were externally resistant to the determined suicide attacks, returning to active service within hours.
 He was promoted to vice admiral on 8 May 1945.

 Post war

 After the Japanese surrender, Vian returned finally to the UK and became Fifth Sea Lord in charge of naval aviation from 1946 until 1948, when he was promoted to admiral.
-His final appointment was Commander in Chief, Home Fleet (in HMS Vanguard) until his retirement in 1952.
+His final appointment was commander in chief, Home Fleet (in HMS Vanguard) until his retirement in 1952.
 He was promoted to Knight Grand Cross of the Order of the Bath (GCB) in the 1952 New Year Honours.
-On 1 June 1952 he was promoted to Admiral of the Fleet, a rare but not unprecedented recognition for an officer who had not reached the pinnacle of the Royal Navy as First Sea Lord.
+On 1 June 1952 he was promoted to the rank of Admiral of the Fleet.

-Vian was Mentioned in Despatches five times, and received several foreign awards.
+Vian was mentioned in despatches five times, and received several foreign awards.

 In retirement, Vian became a director of the Midland Bank and the North British and Mercantile Insurance Company.
 He also published his memoirs, Action This Day, in 1960.
 He died on 27 May 1968 at his home at Ashford Hill, Hampshire near Newbury, Berkshire.